Looking to get more out of your animal? Did you know I offer custom services for both hides & skulls?

 All my hides are tanned & worked on using traditional tanning methods using egg yolk and smoke.
 The eggs are sourced from my flock of hens, or local farms.
 As each hide is tanned with smoke and by myself, please expect a slight smoky smell to your hide, as well as some small imperfections.

-I accept both long and short skins, with low amounts of VM.
-At this time I only accept wool sheepskins, I currently don't do hair sheepskins or other animal skins although it's next on my list to learn.
+I accept both long and short wool skins, with low amounts of VM.
+I only accept wool sheepskins for custom tanning, I currently don't do hair sheepskins or other animal skins at this time.

 Prepping Your Hides To Bring For Tanning